tynnienjambi/secpitches/README.md

 ## SecPitches
-A web application that allows users to create a one minute pitch and also get feedback with votes.
+Its an application whereby users can post their one minute pitches and be voted for by other readers and writers .
 ## Author Tinisha Kamau